SirriCelles/Hello-world/README.md

 ## Built With

 - HTML
--CSS
+- CSS

 ## Getting Started

 To get a local copy up and running follow these simple example steps.

 ### Setup
--Download or Clone this repositository.
+- Download or Clone this repositository.

 ## Authors